seacode/gmacs/docs/bbrkc/bbrkc.md

 \ref{fig:sc_trawl_bycatch_f}), and the NMFS trawl survey (Figure
 \ref{fig:sc_NMFS_m}).

+All size composition data were fitted using the robust multinomail distribution.
+In the OneSex model, new shell and old shell males were fitted simultaneously.
+In the TwoSex model the following size compositions were fitted simultaneously: discarded males and females; trawl bycatch males and females; NMFS trawl survey new shell males, old shell males and females.

 ![Observed and model estimated size-frequencies of male BBRKC by year retained in the directed pot fishery.\label{fig:sc_pot_m}](figure/sc_pot_m-1.png)

 ![Observed and model estimated size-frequencies of male BBRKC by year discarded in the directed pot fishery.\label{fig:sc_pot_discarded_m}](figure/sc_pot_discarded_m-1.png)